 In the interest of providing a variety of learning experiences, the predominantly inductive concept of active learning is deliberately not applied across the board.
 Some of the units take a traditional deductive approach.
 This entails assimilating knowledge obtained from a specialist text, for example, and reflecting on this knowledge and putting it into practice through exercises and transfer tasks.

 The Iconomix educational programme is continuously being updated and further developed.
 This process is an important part of quality control.
 It helps to include new findings from practical application as well as, for example, the latest developments in the economic school of thought.

 Now and again, some units are discontinued.
 This happens when a unit’s format or topic is no longer contemporary or relevant.
-The unit on the financial crisis of 2007 to 2009 is one such example.
+The unit on the coronavirus crisis is one such example.

 How can you measure the impact of an educational programme such as Iconomix comprising everything from individual tasks to educational games and entire teaching units?
 It’s difficult to demonstrate its impact and effectiveness.
 For this reason, instead of performing a comprehensive evaluation of Iconomix as a whole, we concentrate on the quality of its individual teaching units.
 Each teaching unit is subject to evaluation, either as it is being drawn up or in the course of its ongoing development.

 A whole series of tests and feedback loops are required before a new unit format reaches the necessary level of maturity.
 In the case of the video topic blocks, the ‘Video Board’ group played a particularly important role as a sounding board.
 It consisted of half a dozen teachers with a lot of experience in using videos in their own lessons.
 Click through the pictures from a workshop held in December 2019: